SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Bayerische Motoren Werke Aktiengesellschaft (BMWYY; BAMXF)

-NEW YORK, Nov.
-30, 2020 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of investors of Bayerische Motoren Werke Aktiengesellschaft (“BMW” or the “Company”) (OTCMKTS: BMWYY; BAMXF).
+NEW YORK, Dec.
+3, 2020 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Bayerische Motoren Werke Aktiengesellschaft ("BMW" or the "Company") (OTCMKTS: BMWYY; BAMXF).
 Such investors are advised to contact Robert S. Willoughby at [email protected] or 888-476-6529, ext.
 7980.

 The investigation concerns whether BMW and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.